-Figure 8-405—DSCP Range description
+Figure 8-405—DSCP Range field format

-The QoS Map Set has a DSCP Range field corresponding to each of the 8 user priorities.
-The format of the

-range field is shown in Figure 8-359.
-The DSCP Range value is between 0 and 63 inclusive, or 255.

-— The DSCP range for each user priority is nonoverlapping.

-— The DSCP High Value is greater than or equal to the DSCP Low Value.

-— If the DSCP Range high value and low value are both equal to 255, then the corresponding UP is not used.
+The Low and High values in a DSCP Range field are in the range 0 to 63, or both 255.
+No two DSCP Range fields with Low and High values other than 255 have overlapping ranges.
+The High value is greater than or equal to the Low value.
+If the High value and Low value are both equal to 255, then that DSCP Range field is not used when matching.

 10.25.9 Interworking procedures: support for QoS mapping from external networks